ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

         }
 ```

-Solidity interprets the calldata for us, which is *not* the desired behavior here.
-[Yul](https://docs.soliditylang.org/en/v0.8.12/yul.html), the assembly language of the EVM, lets us decide what we want to happen.
+We could have copied the data from the call to `fallback()` (see below), but it is easier to use [Yul](https://docs.soliditylang.org/en/v0.8.12/yul.html), the assembly language of the EVM.
 Here we use [the CALLDATASIZE opcode](https://www.evm.codes/#36) to get the size of the calldata.

 ```solidity